Volkonenkoff/rsschool-cv/cv.md

 ## About me

 * My goal is to get the skills of front-end development from the beginning to the end.
 Find your favorite job with a good and pleasant team.
 * I had an internship from the university in EPAM in the direction of Java development, now I want to try the other side :)
 * If I’m really interested in something (and I’m interested in a lot of things), then I’m ready to devote a lot of time to this and I will learn faster than usual

 ---

+##Skills

+* Java + Spring
+* PostgreSQL, Redis
+* HTML, CSS, JS
+* Git (Git Flow, GitHub)
+* Adobe Photoshop

+---